bhuvinth/travel-aggregator/choice-and-rationales/README.md

 #### 4. Dependency Injections
 In general I use dependency injections for easy modifiability and testability.
-But since the application is simple enough, right now it didn't make sense to do dependency injections.
+But since the application is simple, right now it didn't make sense to do dependency injections.
 Nevertheless, I have kept the major parts (FlightService) injectable.
 So, lets say the application gets more difficult, it is easy to add the Dependency Injection.